RagexPrince683/cave-dweller-decompiled/README.md

 Use and modification of this document or the source code (in any form) of Minecraft: Java Edition is governed by the Minecraft End User License Agreement available at https://account.mojang.com/documents/minecraft_eula.
 ```

+## Process

+In order to actually create this decompilation, I followed these steps:

+- Creating a new Forge project.
+- Importing the mod as a local `implementation fg.deobf` dependency.
+- Retrieving the deobfuscated jar from ForgeGradle's cache.
+- Decompiling the jar with [Vineflower](https://github.com/Vineflower/vineflower), no additional settings.
+- Creating another new Forge project and placing the decompiled code and extracted resources into the correct directories under `src/main`.
+- Added GeckoLib 4.0.4 as a dependency.

 ## Contributing

 I will not accept contributions for code that changes the behaviour (including bug fixes), metadata, or signatures of the mod.